 How many litres are there?

 It can be visualized in the image below from this super resource.
 The smallest of the 3 blue spheres is our currency because that water is the version we need for life and is accessible to us.

 world water amount: 1,260,000,000,000,000,000,000 liters

 drinkable and available fresh water amount: 8820000000000000000 liters

-If we followed a UBI concept, a daily allowance might be 1260 Litrs per day
+If we followed a UBI concept, a daily allowance might be 1260 Łitrs per day

-the rest (like $ € ¥ £ etc today) will be interacted with digitally (blockchain managed by bitshares with the code Litr) where you would pay via debit cards, bank transfer, paypal, paypass, apple and google pay etc.
+The rest (like $ € ¥ £ etc today) will be interacted with digitally (blockchain managed as ERC20 token with the code Łitr) where you would pay via debit cards, bank transfer, paypal, paypass, apple and google pay etc.